squire-bob/interpify/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Privacy & Security

-Interpify is designed with privacy in mind, implementing several features to protect user data:

-- **Disposable Rooms**: All chat rooms are temporary and automatically disposed of when users leave.
-No conversation history is stored on the server.
-- **Automatic Data Cleanup**:
-  - Audio files are immediately deleted after processing
-  - Temporary files are automatically cleaned up
-  - No conversation logs or transcripts are retained
-  - Room data is cleared from memory when sessions end
-- **Local Processing**: All audio processing happens in real-time and is never stored permanently
-- **Maximum Duration**: Audio clips are limited to 60 seconds for security
-- **File Size Limits**: A 10MB file size limit is enforced to prevent abuse

-These features ensure that your conversations remain private and temporary, with no data persistence beyond the active session.